abdollahkahne/vk-auth-library/README.md

 });
 ```

  Note that you can only use the received code from the VK once and after that, it is expired.
-So if you plan to use other API methods too, use the following method first to get `access_token` and `user_id`  and then use that **token** and **user id** to do other API method calls.
+  So if you plan to use other API methods too, save `access_token` and `user_id` too.
+As an alternative you can use the following method first to get `access_token` and `user_id`  and then use that **token** and **user id** to do other API method calls.
+If you want to get User can do it directly with following method in library

 ```
 client.getAccessToken(code).then(result=>{